flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/content-management/content-models.md

 # Content models

 Content models are used to create complex content collections using customizable pieces of content.
 For example, you can define content models for an article that will be displayed on a page, creating customizable content.

 ![](../../../img/content_models.png)

-On the main screen inside **Enumerations**, you have the following elements:
+On the main screen inside **Content models**, you have the following elements:

 * **Model name** - the name of the content model
 * **Edited at**